 4. Aisle Level PunchOut

-Aisle level PunchOut enables customers to access a specific product category via the search functionality of the procurement application.
+Aisle-level PunchOut enables customers to access a specific product category via the search functionality of the procurement application.
 Thus with aisle level search, the customer is directed to a specific product category page of supplier catalog.
 For instance, when you type ‘IT Product Accessories’, the result will show all the list of suppliers having IT product accessories.

 5. Shelf Level PunchOut

-Shelf level PunchOut enables customers to access a particular sub-category via the procurement system’s search tool.
+Shelf-level PunchOut enables customers to access a particular sub-category via the procurement system’s search tool.
 With shelf level search, the B2B customer is directed to a specific product sub-category page of supplier catalog.
 For instance, when you type ‘Monitor Accessories’, the result will return all the list of suppliers having monitor accessories.
 Clicking on any link will allow you to reach sub-category page of that supplier.

 6. Store Level PunchOut

-Store level PunchOut will enable customer to access PunchOut catalog (site) of any supplier.
+Store level PunchOut will enable customer to access the PunchOut catalog (site) of any supplier.
 So when the B2B customer is connected to multiple suppliers via PunchOut, store level search will direct customer to a supplier’s specific PunchOut catalog home page.
 However, upon accessing that specific PunchOut catalog, the customer will have to search the product by entering the search criteria.

 7. Level 1 PunchOut Vs Level 2 PunchOut

-With level 2 PunchOut catalog, the customer can use the search capability of procurement system to search products in the supplier catalog.
+With level 2 PunchOut catalog, the customer can use the search capability of the procurement system to search products in the supplier catalog.
 On the other hand, in level 1 PunchOut, only the search functionality of the PunchOut catalog is available and not the procurement system.

 In level 1 PunchOut, the customer has to specifically start a PunchOut session in order to view products from the supplier catalog.
 Whereas in level 2 PunchOut, the customer can view products even without initiating PunchOut session.
-The products are visible in the search results of procurement system.
+The products are visible in the search results of the procurement system.